 Keep Reach within a few meters from your Android device.

 - Tap the name of your Reach in the list of available devives on the Android device

 - You should receive a pairing request from Reach

 - Enter the PIN code of your Reach unit and confirm it

 Position output from Reach to Android

 - In the ReachView 3 app, navigate to the Position output screen

 - Activate Output 1, set it to BT and select solution output format to NMEA.
 After that, click the Apply button

-You might see an error message Send error (111) in some cases.
+You might see the "Write error" message in some cases.
 This is fine as long as there is no client connected to the NMEA stream yet.